What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Much of ProPublica’s funding has been provided by the Sandlers’ foundation, which pledged up to $10 million per year for the first three years; other foundations and individuals have provided smaller amounts.
 The organization received a $1.9 million grant from the Knight Foundation in 2012 to expand its data journalism operation, including the Pair Programming Project,which allows news programmers to use the ProPublica offices to work on data projects.
 It also received a $1 million award from the MacArthur Foundation in 2014.
 ProPublica employed 34 journalists in 2012, and in 2011 it spent $9.6 million.
 That year, for the first time, it raised more than half of its funding from sources outside of the Sandlers.
 By 2012, the non-Sandler funding had reached 62%.

 Though it has a regularly updated website and a presence in social media, ProPublica distributes its stories primarily by offering them to traditional news organizations for free.
 It also releases its stories through a Creative Commons license, and, in 2012, began publishing some stories as e-books.
-As of early 2011, ProPublica has worked with 78 publishing partners, including The New York Times, The New Yorker, NPR, The Guardian, and Frontline.
+As of early 2011, ProPublica has worked with more than 100 publishing partners, including The New York Times, The New Yorker, NPR, The Guardian, Frontline, and Upworthy.
 In some collaborations, ProPublica and the news organization share reporting duties and bylines.
 In one collaboration with Digital First Media, news organizations get pre-publication access to ProPublica’s apps.
 In another with the Huffington Post, the two organizations used volunteers to search political ad spending records.
 ProPublica also collaborated with The Guardian and The New York Times in reporting on the NSA documents leaked in 2013 by Edward Snowden.

 ProPublica won a Pulitzer Prize in 2011, its second, for coverage of questionable practices on Wall Street.
 It was the first time the prize was awarded for stories published only online, not in print.
 ProPublica’s first Pulitzer Prize in 2010 was shared with The New York Times for a New York Times Magazine piece on a New Orleans hospital where 45 patients died in the wake of Hurricane Katrina.